muratk3n/thirdwave/en/README.md

 ---

-I bet Biden ordered the carrier group weeks ago into SCS to coincide with this meeting.
+I bet WH ordered the carrier group weeks ago from Japan toward SCS to coincide with this meeting.

 I connected them dots..
-Wa-poosh 😉
+Wapoosh 😉

 ---